 Ianni: There’s no other college basketball atmosphere that compares to the Breslin Center.
-It’s our student section, “The Izzone”, that makes the atmosphere at the Breslin so crazy and above every other place in the country.
-That’s including other places UNC, Duke, Kentucky, and Kansas.
-We have, in my opinion, the best fans in the country and they’re the reason why playing at the Bres is so tough to play at.
+It’s our student section, “The Izzone,” that makes the atmosphere at the Breslin so crazy and above every other place in the country.
+That’s including other places like UNC, Duke, Kentucky, and Kansas.
+We have, in my opinion, the best fans in the country, and they’re the reason why playing at the Bres is so tough to play at.
 As far as my time in the program, I wouldn’t have traded it for anything.
 It was always my dream to play at Michigan State and be on scholarship.
 Both of those things were able to happen for me, and I’m incredibly blessed for the opportunity I got to wear that jersey.
-Every time I put on my jersey, I took a lot of pride in it because I knew that playing for the name on the front was a heck of a lot more important than the one on the back.
+Every time I put on my jersey, I took a lot of pride because I knew that playing for the name on the front was a heck of a lot more important than the one on the back.
 In my opinion, there’s not a person who took more pride in wearing the Green and White more than I did.

 Ianni: Day Day (Draymond Green) was an incredible teammate.
 There’s a reason why, in my opinion, he’s one of the greatest leaders in the program’s history.
 He treated others around him with respect, and he always had everyone’s back.
 Whether you were a coach, player, or team manager, he was there for you.
 That’s the one thing people don’t see with him today because all they see is what he does on the court, but if you got to know him off the court, he’d be your favorite right away.
-I knew just from playing against him in practice, and seeing how hard he worked; I knew he was going to do great things in the NBA.
-Right when he was taken in the second round of the 2012 NBA Draft, I quickly thought to myself that the other teams that passed up on him, are quickly going to regret it.
+I knew just from playing against him in practice and seeing how hard he worked; I knew he was going to do great things in the NBA.
+Right when he was taken in the second round of the 2012 NBA Draft, I quickly thought that the other teams that passed up on him, are quickly going to regret it.

 Now let’s move on to your personal life.
 You were diagnosed with Autism at a young age, and doctors told your parents you wouldn’t graduate, become an athlete, and believed eventually you would have to live in a group home.
 You were also bullied for being different when you were younger.
 How did you overcome all the bullying and limitations you were given?